mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \FloatBarrier

-### Training on ISADetect, testing on CpuRec
+### Training on ISAdetect, testing on CpuRec

-For this experiment, each model is trained on the ISADetect dataset, and then performance tested using the CpuRec dataset. \autoref{table:cpurec-endianness-results} shows classification performance for every model/\ac{ISA} combination.
+For this experiment, each model is trained on the ISAdetect dataset, and then performance tested using the CpuRec dataset. \autoref{table:cpurec-endianness-results} shows classification performance for every model/\ac{ISA} combination.
 For each \ac{ISA} and model combination, we report the number of correct classifications (out of 20 runs) for the single file present in the dataset.

 \small

-Table: Endianness classification performance when training on the ISADetect dataset and testing on the CpuRec dataset. \label{table:cpurec-endianness-results}
+Table: Endianness classification performance when training on the ISAdetect dataset and testing on the CpuRec dataset. \label{table:cpurec-endianness-results}

 | Architecture |        Simple1d |      Simple1d-E |        Simple2d |      Simple2d-E |        ResNet50 |      ResNet50-E |
 | ------------ | --------------: | --------------: | --------------: | --------------: | --------------: | --------------: |